idshdx/portfolio/README.md

 A high-performance, fully responsive personal portfolio and career site built with **Astro v6**, **Tailwind CSS v4**, and **TypeScript**.
 Content is managed entirely through data files — no component code changes required to update portfolio information.

-> **Origin:** This project was inspired by and initially based on work by [Nabil Akhunjee](https://github.com/nakhunjee).
-It has since been significantly extended with new features, sections, and content.

 ---

 ## 🌟 Highlights